 “I can’t change the direction of the wind but I can adjust my sails to always reach my destination.” –Jimmy Dean

-One Sunday afternoon, I and my two youngest daughters, attended dancing lessons at Tita Gay’s studio.
+One Sunday afternoon, I and my two youngest daughters, attended (traditional/cultural) dancing lessons at the studio of our second teacher, Tita Gay.

 “Tita, my husband will pick us up late today.”
 I said at the end of the lesson.